Agile project management can be a polarizing topic in professional circles.

 In Agile, you instead cycle through these stages as you work on the project in smaller pieces.
 Agile teams call this cycle an iteration or Agile sprint.

 The focus is on delivering a single, working product increment at a time.
 You can produce single features or batch logical choices together.

 For projects with physical deliverables, you can focus on delivering different stages of a prototype.
-For example, a 3D-model would be the first goal.
-Then, an initial physical prototype, and so on.
+For example, a 3D model would be the first goal, followed by an initial physical prototype, and so on.